brootware/CTF-Writeups/General-Skills/2-warm.md

 ## Improvement

-A quick python script can be written to quickly replace all the numbers with letters vice versa.
+A quick python script can be written to quickly convert bases instead of referring to ascii table.